KL13NT/courseware-as-code-action/CONTRIBUTING.md

 - `perf`: performance optimisation
 - `style`: code style improvements
 - `revert`: reverting a previous commit (only by maintainers)

+## Naming Branches

+Branches also follow a pattern which is denoted by `<category>/change-label` and has the following categories:

+- `fix`: bug fixes
+- `refactor`: refactoring existing code
+- `feature`: adding new features or new code in general
+- `docs`: documentation

 > Make sure to
 > [sign](https://docs.github.com/en/github/authenticating-to-github/managing-commit-signature-verification)